Tri.be: 2022–present: Leviosa, Jinha's departure, Diamond and management bankruptcy

 On August 9, 2022, Tri.be released their third single album Leviosa with the lead single "Kiss".
 On February 14, 2023, Tri.be released their second extended play W.A.Y with the lead single "We Are Young".
 On July 21, member Jinha left Tri.be due to health problems.
-On November 28, Tri.be released their single winter special single titled The Little Drummer Girls.
+On November 28, Tri.be released their winter single album titled The Little Drummer Girls.

 On February 20, 2024, Tri.be released their fourth single album Diamond with the lead single of the same name.
 A performance video for its B-side track "Run" was released two days later.
 On February 23, Tri.be's producer Shinsadong Tiger was found dead in his recording studio.
 TR Entertainment subsequently filed for bankruptcy in March 2025.